-In a genre that may get overlook by R&B, Rock and, of course, Hip Hop, Neo Soul has long proven to never disappoint when it comes contributing to good music.
+In a genre that may get overlook by Rhythm and Blues, Rock and, of course, Hip Hop, Neo Soul has long proven to never disappoint when it comes to contributing to good music.
 Over the years, especially in recent years, the popularity of the soulful sound has been rising with artists singing from the heart about various topics that all can relate.

-What truly accounts as Neo Soul, and what distinguish Neo Soul, and Indie Soul, from R&B and Pop is the various reasons that are stated above.
+What truly accounts as Neo Soul, and what distinguish Neo Soul from R&B and Pop is the various reasons that are stated above.
 Music that can touch your soul, that can have anyone enjoying the sound of love, pain, or joy, depending the subject matter of the song one is listening.

 Some of the first Neo Soul performing style artists are the likes of Sade.
 Sade rose to her stardom during the 1980s as one of the greatest United Kingdom artists of all-time, producing a number of classic hits and selling millions records during the 80s and 90s.Her smooth soulful sound brought her much success, and with the success I am sure many were inspired.